omsa0/PinballSimulation/README.md

 # PinballSimulation
 ![Image of the Game](pinballsim.png)

-A simple Pinball Simulation created for CSCI 5611
+A simple Pinball Simulation created for CSCI 5611 by Omar Salem

 ## Demo
 [YouTube Demo](https://youtu.be/iLWauZHaMYc)